archival-IIIF/server/readme.md

 provide a comma separated white list of ip addresses (Requires Redis)
 - `IIIF_SERVER_LOGIN_DISABLED`: Turn login based authentication on/off (Requires Redis)
 - `IIIF_SERVER_ELASTICSEARCH_URL`: URL of the ElasticSearch indexer
+- `IIIF_SERVER_ELASTICSEARCH_USER`: Username of the ElasticSearch indexer if authentication is enabled
+- `IIIF_SERVER_ELASTICSEARCH_PASSWORD`: Password of the ElasticSearch indexer if authentication is enabled
 - `IIIF_SERVER_REDIS_DISABLED`: Turn Redis on/off
 - `IIIF_SERVER_REDIS_HOST`: Host of the Redis server (Requires Redis)
 - `IIIF_SERVER_REDIS_PORT`: Port of the Redis server (Requires Redis)